 Higley et al (2011) Cholinergic interneurons mediate fast VGluT3-dependent glutamatergic transmission in the striatum.
 PLoS One 6 e19155 PMID: 21544206

 Do you know of a great paper that uses (R)-CPP from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area